Chicken and Cheese Dutch Oven Enchiladas

 Cook the enchilada with more briquettes on top than on bottom (I did maybe 20/10?
 Wasn’t really paying attention… there I go “winging it again.”)

-Cook until the cheese on the top is nicely browned.
+Cook until the cheese on the top is nicely browned and a bit bubbly.

 Use tongs or a heavy-duty spatula to serve (somehow one or two always fall apart for me… they still taste the same, though).